codesshaman/docker_gocd_server/README.md

 ``docker-compose up -d``

-If neceary, uncommit volumes lines for acess to gocd configs in the filesystem.
+If neceary, uncommit volumes lines for acess to gocd configs in the filesystem, or use command:

+``docker exec -it gocdserver cat /godata/config/cruise-config.xml | grep agentAutoRegisterKey=``

+for show agent autirised key.